 Any refund, regardless of reason, is contingent upon students officially dropping a class or officially withdrawing from the University according to policies.
-Students who are receiving financial assistance should consult with the Office of Student Accounts and the Financial Aid Office about changes in their financial statement.
+Students who are receiving financial assistance should consult with the Office of Student Accounts and the Office of Financial Planning about changes in their financial statement.